 A generation ago, every student of urbanism or architecture read Robert Venturi’s 1972 book Learning from Las Vegas.
 In a now-familiar attention-grabbing move, Venturi sought meaning in a place that the intelligentsia had scorned, in this case the hotel-casinos, parking lots, and enormous flashing signs of the Las Vegas Strip.
 Las Vegas, he argued, heralded a new but perfectly legitimate aesthetic, one that we had all better study to be ready for the future.

 The book made me notice that I give my own environmental values a veto over my sense of beauty and ugliness, at least as applied to cities.
-To me, a hot-desert city designed to waste water and oil was simply delusional, and there was no point in arguing about the aesthetic merits of a delusion.
-I resented Venturi lumping me in with a paper-tiger intelligentsia that condemned Las Vegas as ugly, but if asked I’d have said yes, any human landscape that conditions its citizens to think of scarce resources as free would never appear beautiful to me in aggregate, no matter how beautiful parts of it might be.
+To me, a hot-desert city designed to waste water and oil was simply delusional.
+There was no point in arguing about the aesthetic merits of a delusion.
+I resented Venturi lumping me in with a paper-tiger intelligentsia that condemned Las Vegas as ugly.
+But if asked, I’d have said yes, any human landscape that conditions its citizens to think of scarce resources as free would never appear beautiful to me in aggregate, no matter how beautiful parts of it might be.

-I don’t always conflate the true with the beautiful, and the delusional with the ugly; I’m receptive to fantasy in literature and film, and I did a degree in theatre after all.
+I don’t always conflate the true with the beautiful and the delusional with the ugly; I’m receptive to fantasy in literature and film.
+I did a degree in theatre after all.
 But a city is an act of collective imagining, one that conditions its citizens to unconscious habits even more than mass-media do.
-An efficient city with no imagination is dull, but one founded on delusions about the capacity of its land is suicidal, and I don’t entertain aesthetic comparisons between different kinds of suicide.
+An efficient city with no imagination is dull, but one founded on delusions about the capacity of its land is suicidal.
+I don’t entertain aesthetic comparisons between different kinds of suicide.

 Although Venturi intended Learning from Las Vegas as an aesthetic study, the book is typical of much anti-environmental writing on urban issues.
-The standard move in these works is to treat environmental concerns as though they were aesthetic ones, and then take a long view in which these aesthetic arguments look narrow and culturally contingent, as aeshetic arguments always do.
-This move -- ridiculing environmental judgments as though they were aesthetic ones -- is sadly common these days; Robert Bruegmann's book Sprawl: A Concise History is an especially painful recent example.
+The standard move in these works is to treat environmental concerns as though they were aesthetic ones, then take a long view in which these aesthetic arguments look narrow and culturally contingent, as aesthetic arguments always do.
+This move — ridiculing environmental judgments as though they were aesthetic ones — is sadly common these days; Robert Bruegmann’s book Sprawl: A Concise History is an especially painful recent example.

 But back to Las Vegas.
 Seen from the air, its sprawl clearly signifies permanent car dependence on a massive scale.
 But in its heart(s), and its face to the world, Las Vegas has rediscovered pedestrian scale, and swept Venturi into the ashheap.

-Of the major Strip hotels that Venturi studied in 1972, every single one has now been demolished and rebuilt on a larger scale, and even today the working hotels are haunted by cranes promising still larger towers in the future.
-(I wrote those words in 2007, but they're still true in 2009.
-The lead-time for development is so long that it will take another year to see the full stop to construction that you'd expect the crash of '08 to induce.)
+Of the major Strip hotels that Venturi studied in 1972, every single one has now been demolished and rebuilt on a larger scale.
+Even today the working hotels are haunted by cranes promising still larger towers in the future.
+(I wrote those words in 2007, but they’re still true in 2009.
+The lead-time for development is so long that it will take another year to see the full stop to construction that you’d expect the crash of ’08 to induce.)

 There’s plenty to dislike about Las Vegas, but as I walked the Strip, I had to acknowledge that it was reaching out to me, welcoming me as a pedestrian.
 This new principle of design, more than the ostensible new preoccupation with “family” entertainment, is what makes the Strip seem so much less sleazy than the place Robert Venturi and I both knew in the 1970s.
 Even I contributed to the new economy, buying a latte and a margarita in the course of the afternoon.
 I’d never have done that if I’d had to drive there.